rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 These new developers attend the meetup, share their great experiences with your company, and attract other talents.
 The circle continues.

 This way, you can hire great developers without heavy HR investments by supporting your technical stack.
-We've seen many startups using this approach with success, which was followed by a successful exit to a global fund.
+We've seen many startups successfully using this approach, followed by a successful exit to a global fund.

 ## Active Hiring Pool

-The goal of the upgrade is not to have a great codebase now. **The goal is to be competitive in the next 3-5 years, prepare for any unexpected changes, and provide a superior experience for our customers.
-That's why they buy products or services from us, and that's what keeps the company growing.
+The goal of the upgrade is not to have a great codebase at the moment. **The goal is to be competitive in the next 3-5 years, prepare for any unexpected changes, and provide a superior experience for our customers.
+That's why they buy products or services from us, which keeps the company growing.

 There is a lack of developers who bring value to your project.
 This is obvious for any growing company that needs to hire more developers.
 That's why focus on a hiring pool—a group of developers you can hire from.
 These developers meet your conditions, and you meet their payment expectations.
 Like a fish pool, this pool has to be growing and healthy.

 What does this mean in practice?
-For example, let's say your project uses the latest Symfony 7.x.
-But the applicants around you know Laravel well.
-Of course, you can teach them different technology than they use daily.
-But most likely, they won't be productive.
+For example, your project uses the latest Symfony 7.x.
+But your job applicants know only Laravel.
+Of course, you can teach them different technology than they use daily, but they won't be productive.
 It's more likely your developer count will head to zero as your hiring pool is dry.

 This applies vise versa: if you use the latest Laravel, but all you can hire from are Symfony developers, your project will be unable to grow. **So always consider your specific hiring pool first**.

 ## Upgrade or Change?

-We can move to the technology itself once we have considered your hiring pool.
+We can move to the technology once we consider your hiring pool.

 * There is a group we call "dying frameworks".
 Those are frameworks that very few people would choose to build a new project in 2024.